jojozhuang/jojozhuang.github.io/_popular/data-structure/data-structure-lru-cache.md

 * Only two dummy nodes, head and tail.
 * Notice that there is another HashMap which stores the value-node pair.

-2) Add (Cache is not full)
+2) Put (Cache is not full)
 ![image](/assets/images/dsa/1116/add1.png)
 * Create new node for the given value and insert it to the head of the linked list.
-* Add the new node to HashMap with the given value as key.
+* Put the new node to HashMap with the given value as key.
 * Size is increased by one.

-3) Add (Cache is full)
+3) Put (Cache is full)
 ![image](/assets/images/dsa/1116/add2.png)
 * Remove the last element(The one tail.prev is pointing) from the list.
 * Create new node for the given value and insert it to the head of the linked list.
-* Add the new node to HashMap with the given value as key.
+* Put the new node to HashMap with the given value as key.
 * Size remains unchanged.

 4) Get